microsoft/aici/README.md

 ### Using CUDA (rllm-cuda)

-If your platform has a CUDA-capable GPU (currently only compute capability 8.0 is supported; this includes A100+ or GeForce 30x0/40x0), navigate to the `rllm-cuda` folder and run the command below.
+If your platform has a CUDA-capable GPU (currently only compute capability 8.0 is supported; this includes A100+ or GeForce 30x0/40x0), navigate to the `rllm/rllm-cuda` folder and run the command below.
 This folder contains specific implementations tailored for CUDA-supported platforms.

-    cd rllm-cuda/
+    cd rllm/rllm-cuda/
     ./server.sh build

 After completing the build process, you can start it, specifying a model name, URL, or path as a parameter: